 Most self-directed 401(k) investors might need a nudge

-To see how well self-directed investors2 are doing with their asset allocation strategies, we compared their holdings to John Hancock’s age-specific target equity ranges.
+To see how well self-directed investors2 are doing with their asset allocation strategies, we compared their holdings with John Hancock’s age-specific target equity ranges.

 In comparing the holdings of self-directed investors against these targets, we discovered that relatively few hold an age-appropriate percentage of stocks.
 In fact, the percentage of self-directed investors who are on target ranges from only 12% to 28%, depending on what age group they’re in.